pnp/List-Formatting/view-samples/internal-cv/README.md

 # Internal CV

 ## Summary
 This tutorial will help you create a basic internal CV through JSON view formatting.
+Thanks to JSON formatting, it's possible to create a custom card to be used as a form itself, by taking advantage of the inline editing feature.

 <img src="./assets/Internal-CV-preview.png" width="70%">